OphidiaBigData/PyOphidia/README.rst

 PyOphidia provides features for handling scientific data in the form of datacubes, managing workflow execution, enabling parallel processing on HPC/Cloud systems and supporting integration with well-known modules from the Python scientific ecosystem.

-It runs on Python 2.7, 3.7, 3.8, 3.9, 3.10 and 3.11 and has some (optional) dependencies on Graphviz, Click, PyDot, Prov, Xarray, Numpy and Pandas.
+It runs on Python 3.8, 3.9, 3.10, 3.11 and 3.12 and has some optional dependencies (listed below).
 It requires a running Ophidia instance for client-server interactions.
 The latest PyOphidia version (v2.0.0) is compatible with Ophidia v1.9.0.

-It provides 4 main modules:
+It provides 3 main modules:

 - a *low level* class to submit any type of requests (simple tasks and workflows), using SSL and SOAP (*Client* Python class);
 - an *high level* cube-oriented class to interact directly with cubes, with several methods wrapping the operators (*Cube* Python class);
-- an API for creating and submitting workflows (*Workflow*, *Experiment* and *Task* Python classes);
+- an API for creating, submitting and monitoring workflows (*Workflow*, *Experiment* and *Task* Python classes);

-- a CLI for workflow submission called *wclient*.
+Moreover, some CLIs are provided to submit workflows both in Ophidia native Json format and in CWL (*wclient*).

 Documentation
 -------------